 Representatives from Provider Agencies: Cindy Aiken, Leo Tonevski, Cash McConnell (by phone), Jeff Harrington (by phone), Cathy Bly, and Eric Oddleifson

-Introduction and Communication Protocol: Ann Shor was meeting chair in Jeanette’s absence for first half of today’s meeting. to start by using the microphone for introductions.
+Introduction and Communication Protocol: Ann Shor was meeting chair in Jeanette’s absence for first half of today’s meeting.

 Discussion and Approval of Minutes: The June minutes were approved with minor change: Karen Janowski was inadvertently omitted from those who requested an extension of term for Advisory Council, so she was added to that list.

 Program and Committee Updates: